 How confident are you that you could recognise and rapidly respond to changes in your patient’s condition?
-Start this Course now to gain an essential refresher on how to identify, assess and prevent cardiac deterioration.
+Start this Ausmed Course now to gain an essential update on how to identify, assess and prevent cardiac deterioration.

 - What are the early warning signs of cardiac deterioration?